Phoenix Left Turn Accident Attorney

 Who Is at Fault in a Careless Left-Turn Motorcycle Accident?

 The driver of the vehicle making the left turn will most likely be liable for the accident.
 Drivers making left turns must always yield the right-of-way to oncoming vehicles.
 Failure to do so, resulting in a motorcycle crash, is the turning driver’s legal responsibility.
 The only exception to the rule is if the driver has a left turn arrow.
 An accident in this situation may be the fault of the motorcyclist, if he or she ran a red light and continued straight through an intersection.

 Liability for left-turn accidents isn’t always black and white.
 The nature of these accidents can make placing blame a difficult task.
-Take your case to an attorney if you’re having trouble determining fault or securing compensation.
+Take your case to a Phoenix personal injury attorney if you’re having trouble determining fault or securing compensation.
 Call Begam Marks & Traulsen, P.A. at (602) 254-6071 or contact us online for your free motorcycle accident review in Phoenix.